-There was also an increase of 2 184 in diploma passes between 2011 and 2012.
-That's in one since 2009.
+We also reduced the number of underperforming schools to 26, a reduction of 59 schools since 2009.
 We are confident that through our ongoing remedial action and support programmes we will meet our target of reducing the number of underperforming schools to zero by the end of 2014.